The winter market on the square outside Vienna’s giant Ferris wheel is sort of a Christmas market. And sort of a New Year market. And sort of neither.

 - 11am to 10pm (weekends and public holidays)

-- 11am opening on December 31st and stays open until 2am the next day
+- Midday opening on December 31st and the market stayed open until 2am the next day (the location participated in the Silvesterpfad New Year entertainment trail)

 How to get to the Wintermarkt

-The Prater and the square are just a short walk from the Praterstern subway station (look for the giant Ferris wheel when you exit the station: it’s impossible to miss).
-The station is served from the centre by the U1 and U2 subway lines.
-Trams 5 and O also stop there, as do the bus lines 5B and 80A.
+The Prater and the square are just a short walk from the Praterstern subway station (look for the giant ferris wheel when you exit the station: it’s impossible to miss).

-The S1, S2, S3, S4 and S7 city train lines also stop at Praterstern.
+The S1, S2, S3, S4 and S7 city train lines also go to Praterstern.

 Address: Prater Riesenradplatz, 1020 Vienna | Website